s7manth/merchant-api/README.md

 Functionality : Creating a payment document on the database based on the given parameter values Endpoint : `/data/payment`
 Type of HTTP Request : `POST`
+Note : Attachment Identifier is an optional parameter

 Request format :